 4. Entrust them to the care of God.

 It cost Mary and Joseph to be obedient: friendships, jobs, the closeness of their own mother and father, culture, housing, etc. Shame and insecure feelings complicated things.
-The fear of revealing their secret identity had to be constantly in their minds while they lived in Egypt.
-Maybe they will be discovered by Herod’s people?
-It was not an easy life in a strange country, but they had to keep their son safe until the appointed time.
+The fear of revealing their secret identity had to be constant in their minds while they lived in Egypt.
+What if Herod’s people discover them?
+It was not a peaceful life in a strange country, but they had to keep their son safe until the appointed time.

 What about you?
-Do you complain when you have to take a different route?
-If you were asked to settle in a strange country where the language and customs were different how would you react?
+Do you complain when you cannot follow your own way?
+If you had to settle in a strange country where language and customs were different, how would you react?
 How can you keep your children safe in our troubled world?

 Hello!
 We missed you at Women 2 Women Wed. a.m.
 But heard you were sick – so glad